 Similar to franchise fees, the PGE Privilege Tax is paid by a utility (in this case PGE) in exchange for the use of the public right-of-way.
 The rate approved by the Milwaukie City Council is 1.5% of Milwaukie customers' bills.
-Because PGE payments to the City are based on a calendar year, the City will receive one-half of In fiscal year 2011/2012, the estimated annual City received revenue of \$300,000324,400 from this source in the first program year.
-Revenues for the next 22 years are projected to total nearly \$6.87.7 million.
+In fiscal year 2011/2012, the City received revenue of \$324,400 from this source.
+Revenues for the next 22 years are projected to total nearly \$7.7 million.
 Monies collected from this tax are dedicated to the Street Surface Maintenance Program (SSMP) for roadway surface preservation, including maintenance, rehabilitation, and reconstruction.
 They cannot be used to construct capital projects.